There is a second inconvenient truth behind climate change, and this one is avoided by those advocating climate action.

-- We are running low of CO2 and will run out, but we at the very least 50 million years before it is a problem
+- We are running low of CO2 and will run out, but we around 25 million years yet.

 - The life supporting climate on Earth is actually fragile, and maintained by a delicate balance.

-Hurdle 4: The rise of global average temperatures of just 1 degree Celsius, is a trend.
+Hurdle 4: Global average temperatures rising around of 2°C is a problem.

-So you accept CO2 levels rose and temperatures rose.
-You have resolved that in the big picture, the factors driving climate, CO2 and the Sun, are finely balanced, but each move in one direction, and are not cyclic.
+So, you accept CO2 levels rose and temperatures rose.
+You have resolved that in the big picture, the factors driving climate, CO2 and the Sun, are finely balanced, each move in one direction, and are not cyclic.